diku-dk/futhark-benchmarks/accelerate/fluid/README.md

     wrt. the related Futhark version)

+## The futhark code

+Please read `src-futhark/fluid-lib.fut`.
+It describes the major choices.

 ## Measurements

 TODO: Make a non-interactive version of Accelerate's code, so that a basic speed comparison is possible.
+(This is almost done.)

-## Visuals
+## Visualizations

+Go to the `visualize` directory.

 Run `./fluid-make-images.sh <n steps> <grid resolution> <output directory>` to make `<n steps>` images of size `<grid resolution> × <grid resolution>`.